 }

-To make this custom view available within your Magic UI setup, install it as follows:
+To make your custom view available in your Magic UI setup:

 MagicUiView.installViewPlugin(name: "textwithsubtitle", plugin: TextWithSubtitle.self)

-You can now use your custom view directly in XML:
+You can now use your custom view in XML:

 <textwithsubtitle title="Hello" subtitle="MagicUI"/>

-Here’s a simple example of a clock view that updates every second:
+Here’s an example of a clock view that updates every second:

 struct ClockView: View {